RutsuKun/minisite/README.md

 - adding site for posts (mean every post have address)
 - adding us first bootstrap template
 - adding security for strona.php

+5) Description about script is in the readme.txt file

 Want more ?
 Write notification: https://github.com/ferexio/minisite/issues